Development delay in children < 6 years

 Essential Referral Information

-• a developmental screening tool or
+• a developmental screening tool

-• a community child health nurse or health worker developmental assessment
+• a community child health nurse or health worker developmental Assessment

-• an allied health assessment or
+• an allied health Assessment

 • sufficiently detailed developmental milestone history

-• see CHQ Red Flag early identification guide and report any developmental red flags child is not meeting
+See CHQ Red Flag Early Identification Guide and report any developmental Red Flags child is not meeting

 • Is there definite history of developmental regression, and if so what specific loss of skills has been noted?